Supermarauder/concert-app-pjp-2024/README.md

 # concert-sponsor
-A simple Node application starter template for a dynamic website backed by AWS RDS
+A simple Node app starter template for a dynamic webiste that is backed by AWS RDS

+Created by Degan John Kettles
+Updated by Peter John Phethean